-THE SURVEYORS JOINT APPRENTICESHIP IS NO LONGER ACCEPTING APPLICATIONS
+THE SURVEYORS JOINT APPRENTICESHIP IS CURRENTLY NOT ACCEPTING APPLICATIONS

 Notification to Applicants

 Incomplete or erroneous applications will be rejected and returned with an explanatory letter outlining the reason(s) for rejection.
 Rejected applications must be re-submitted in their entirety – with any corrections completed – by the published submission deadline to be accepted.
 Applicants submitting complete applications will be notified by email (referred to as a notification email) as to their scheduled examination date, time, and location.

 A completed Application must include an e-mailed copy of your: